 “Not to sound cliché but being on M.52 kind of makes me feel like a boss,” Taylor elaborated.
 “You really do feel a kind of empowerment knowing that there is nothing like this nearby and I’m the one operating it.
 I get a lot of joy seeing people and their smiles as it goes by.”

 A critical element in a successful deployment of autonomous technology is excitement about its potential from the top-down, which leadership at Turfscape embraced from the start.
 They helped operators understand M.52 will improve the quality of their work and advance their careers.
-If operators are excited and feel supported by management, the deployment will be beneficial for the crew, the company, and their clients – just like it is at John Carroll University.
+If operators are excited and feel supported by management, the deployment will be beneficial for the crew, the company, and their clients – just like it is at this university.

 More Mowing, More Growing